 The final session helps us look at how we unwittingly contribute to negative behaviour by our responses.
 We also consider the values we want to pass on to our kids and how to build good, lasting memories.

 - Session 1 – Temperament and emotional needs

 - Session 2 – Why it’s tough being a teenager

 - Session 7 – Keeping our teenagers safe in the digital age

 - Session 8 – Building strong families

-Have a look at sample pages from the Time out for Parents: The Teenage Years facilitator manual and parent handbook below:
+Have a look at sample pages from the Time Out for Parents: The Teenage Years parent handbook and facilitator manual below: